Illumina/hap.py/doc/happy.md

 False-positives
 ---------------

-When comparing two VCFs, genotype and allele mismatches are counted as false- positives.
+When comparing two VCFs, genotype and allele mismatches are counted both as false-positives and as false-negatives.
 Truth sets like Platinum Genomes or NIST/Genome in a Bottle also include "confident call regions", which show places where the truth dataset does not expect variant calls.
 Hap.py can use these regions to count query variant calls that do not match truth calls and which fall into  these regions as false positives.

 Full List of Command line Options
 ---------------------------------